The Practical Place to Start Your AI Strategy

 Don’t duplicate efforts

-If you’ve already started your AI journey, you’ve probably tried out a few projects to solve specific pain points.
+If you’ve already started your AI strategy journey, you’ve probably tried out a few projects to solve specific pain points.
 Perhaps in customer service, or a maybe a more specific task such as resetting passwords or developing an Alexa skill.
 It’s also probably more than likely that within your organization there are several projects being carried out simultaneously by different departments, using different technology.

 For large enterprises, this type of development is unsustainable.
 Efforts are being duplicated and resources dispersed, often with no way to take the application and port it easily to additional channels and languages.
 And almost certainly with no method to extract specific dialogue flows or other developed components to be reused in a totally separate part of the business.
 From this standpoint, AI is no longer delivering the expected efficiency benefits.